awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 PostgreSQL version 9\.6\.1 contains several new features and improvements\.
 For more information about the fixes and improvements in PostgreSQL 9\.6\.1, see the [PostgreSQL documentation](https://www.postgresql.org/docs/9.6/static/release-9-6-1.html)\.
 For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.
 For information about performing parallel queries and phrase searching using Amazon RDS for PostgreSQL 9\.6\.1, see the [AWS Database Blog](https://aws.amazon.com/blogs/database/performing-parallel-queries-and-phrase-searching-with-amazon-rds-for-postgresql-9-6-1/)\.

 PostgreSQL version 9\.6\.1 includes the following changes:
 + **Parallel query execution**: Supports parallel execution of large read\-only queries, allowing sequential scans, hash joins, nested loops, and aggregates to be run in parallel\.
 By default, parallel query execution is not enabled\.
 To enable parallel query execution, set the parameter `max_parallel_workers_per_gather` to a value larger than zero\.
 + **Updated postgres\_fdw extension**: Supports remote JOINs, SORTs, UPDATEs, and DELETE operations\.
 + **PL/v8 update**: Provides version 1\.5\.3 of the PL/v8 language\.
 + **PostGIS version update**: Supports POSTGIS="2\.3\.0 r15146" GEOS="3\.5\.0\-CAPI\-1\.9\.0 r4084" PROJ="Rel\.
 4\.9\.2, 08 September 2015" GDAL="GDAL 2\.1\.1, released 2016/07/07" LIBXML="2\.9\.1" LIBJSON="0\.12" RASTER
 + **Vacuum improvement**: Avoids scanning pages unnecessarily during vacuum freeze operations\.
 + **Full\-text search support for phrases**: Supports the ability to specify a phrase\-search query in tsquery input using the new operators <\-> and <N>\.
 + **Two new extensions are supported**:
   + `bloom`, an index access method based on [Bloom filters](http://en.wikipedia.org/wiki/Bloom_filter)
   + `pg_visibility`, which provides a means for examining the visibility map and page\-level visibility information of a table\.
 + With the release of version 9\.6\.2, you can now edit the `max_worker_processes` parameter in a PostgreSQL version 9\.6\.1 DB parameter group\.

 You can create a new PostgreSQL 9\.6\.1 database instance using the AWS Management Console, AWS CLI, or RDS API\.
 You can also upgrade an existing PostgreSQL 9\.5 instance to version 9\.6\.1 using major version upgrade\.
 If you want to upgrade a DB instance from version 9\.3 or 9\.4 to 9\.6, you must perform a point\-and\-click upgrade to the next major version first\.
 Each upgrade operation involves a short period of unavailability for your DB instance\.

+#### PostgreSQL Version 9\.5\.14 on Amazon RDS<a name="PostgreSQL.Concepts.General.version9514"></a>

+PostgreSQL version 9\.5\.14 contains several bug fixes for issues in release 9\.5\.13\.
+For more information on the fixes in 9\.5\.14, see the [PostgreSQL documentation](http://www.postgresql.org/docs/current/static/release-9-5-14.html)\.

+For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.

+For the complete list of extensions supported by Amazon RDS for PostgreSQL, see [Supported PostgreSQL Features and Extensions](#PostgreSQL.Concepts.General.FeaturesExtensions)\.

+#### PostgreSQL Version 9\.5\.13 on Amazon RDS<a name="PostgreSQL.Concepts.General.version9513"></a>

+PostgreSQL version 9\.5\.13 contains several bug fixes for issues in release 9\.5\.12\.
+For more information on the fixes in 9\.5\.13, see the [PostgreSQL documentation](http://www.postgresql.org/docs/9.5/static/release-9-5-13.html)\.
+For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.

+This version includes the following extension updates:
++ Update of the `pgaudit` extension to version 1\.0\.6\.
+See [Working with the pgaudit Extension](Appendix.PostgreSQL.CommonDBATasks.md#Appendix.PostgreSQL.CommonDBATasks.pgaudit)\.
++ Update of the `pg_hint_plan` extension to version 1\.1\.5\.
++ Update of the `plv8` extension to version 2\.1\.2\.

+For the complete list of extensions supported by Amazon RDS for PostgreSQL, see [Supported PostgreSQL Features and Extensions](#PostgreSQL.Concepts.General.FeaturesExtensions)\.

+#### PostgreSQL Version 9\.5\.12 on Amazon RDS<a name="PostgreSQL.Concepts.General.version9512"></a>

+PostgreSQL version 9\.5\.12 contains several bug fixes for issues in release 9\.5\.10 For more information on the fixes in 9\.5\.12, see the [PostgreSQL documentation](http://www.postgresql.org/docs/9.5/static/release-9-5-12.html)\.
+For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.

+For the complete list of extensions supported by Amazon RDS for PostgreSQL, see [Supported PostgreSQL Features and Extensions](#PostgreSQL.Concepts.General.FeaturesExtensions)\.

 #### PostgreSQL Version 9\.5\.10 on Amazon RDS<a name="PostgreSQL.Concepts.General.version9510"></a>